17cupsofcoffee/tetra-www/docs/tutorial/03-adding-a-ball.md

+---
+id: 03-adding-a-ball
+description: Part three of a tutorial on how to build a simple Pong clone with Tetra.
+---

 # Adding a Ball

 In the [previous chapter](./02-adding-the-paddles.md), we added paddles to the game - but they've got nothing to hit!
 Let's finish things off.